DaveH355/clustered-shading/README.md

 The definition of the view frustum is the space between the `zNear` and `zFar` planes.
 This is the part the camera can "see".
 Shading is only done on fragments that are in the frustum.

 Our goal is to divide this volume into a 3D grid of clusters.
 We'll define the clusters in view space so they are always relative to where the camera is.
-This allows for a small optimization: we can build the cluster grid sporadically instead of every frame.
-It only needs to be rebuilt when the projection matrix changes.
-Such as when near/far planes, fov, or screen dimensions change.

-But the optimization is optional.
-This step of clustered shading is usually very fast.

 ### Dvision Scheme